 NCERT Solutions for Class 8 Science Chapter 13 Sound

-NCERT Solutions for Class 8 Science Chapter 13 Sound is available here.
-Here we have provided the best and error-free solutions that will strengthen your foundation in science.
+NCERT Solutions for Class 8 Science Chapter 13 Sound are given below.
+Here we have provided the best and error-free answers to all the exercise questions that will strengthen your foundation in science.
 Solving NCERT questions will assist you in grasping the content in the Crop Production and Management chapter in a better way.

 Question 1: Choose the correct answer:

 (c) liquids only